Banana Carrot Muffins

 Variations & Add Ins

 Here are some fun add ins!
-Fold these ingredients into the batter before baking if desired.
+Fold these ingredients into the banana carrot muffin batter before baking if desired.

 Dark chocolate chips

 Yes!
 Freeze for up to 2 months.